 What’s the Deal?

-The website offers a bunch of resources, including reports from the National Resources Defense Council and other organizations, on the causes and consequences of food waste, mostly in the U.S. For consumers, the site features a series of tips for cutting down on food waste — everything from planning before shopping to making better use of freezer space.
+The website offers a bunch of resources, including reports from the National Resources Defense Council and other organizations, on the causes and consequences of food waste, mostly in the U.S. For consumers, the site features a series of tips for cutting down on food waste — everything from planning before shopping to utilizing leftovers.
 Some tentative larger-scale ideas include encouraging food companies to use less packaging and to consider less restrictive expiration dates (without compromising food safety, of course).

 Is It Legit?